 Disability benefits coverage through the Death and Disability Plan is designed to provide you with a source of monthly income and continued benefits if you become disabled and unable to work.
 The Board of Pensions partners with Lincoln Financial Group to administer these benefits.

 The Benefits Plan defines disability as being unable to perform your regular work duties because you are sick or injured, and after 24 consecutive months of that disability, being unable to perform any type of work that fits your education, training, or experience.
 If you become disabled at age 62 or later, the plan defines disability as being unable to perform your regular work duties because you are sick or injured.
 The Board must certify all disabilities.

 Disability benefits coverage provides a monthly disability benefit generally equal to 60 percent of the greater of

-The initial disability benefit will not exceed 100 percent of your effective salary at the time of disability.
+Your initial disability benefit will not be more than your effective salary at the time you become disabled.
 Disability benefits will be reduced by disability payments you receive from other sources, such as workers’ compensation and Social Security, or an imputed benefit if you have opted out of Social Security.

-Disability benefits end when the Board determines that you are no longer disabled, fail to comply with plan requirements, return to work, or reach maximum benefit eligibility age.
+Disability benefits end when the Board determines that you are no longer disabled, fail to comply with plan requirements, reach maximum benefit eligibility age, or return to work.

 If you become disabled at age 62 or older, the benefit is payable for these maximum periods: